wbcmedia/wbcmedia.github.io/2026/draft.md

 - Mrs Tripps shuffles off
 - Candice arrives

-**_Candice_** : Hiya babes, Gid sent me to make sure you doin' all the food right and whatnot, he...
+**_Candice_** : Hiya babes, Gid sent me to make sure you're doin' all the food right and whatnot.
+Oh I don't know how you can work in here... don't you think it's spooky?
+Ooooh, it puts the willies right up me I...
 Woah!
 Where d'ya get your eyebrows done babe?
-They are a-maze-ing
+They are a-maze-ing!

 **_Mrs Buttermuffin_** : My eye...?
 I, I, don't know what you mean...